-Beginning during the fall semester of 2017, the University website site architecture was examined.
-Research found inaccessible and duplicate content made it difficult for users to navigate the site using site navigation and search engines.
+The existing University website architecture was examined in detail.
+Research found duplicate content which made it difficult for users to navigate the site using site navigation and search engines.

 An iterative process with key stakeholders including faculty, staff, current, and prospective students, the initial designs evolved.